 The Discussion section should be focused on the interpretation of the results, but not reiterate the results.
 The discussion should be completed with a major conclusion that answers the question specified in the introductory part of the article.
 The Results and Discussion sections may be combined into one section.

-Acknowledgments of any gratefulness, financial support, and personal assistance for the work being published must be marked in the separate paragraph, before the Conflicts of interest.
+Acknowledgments of any gratefulness, financial support, and personal assistance for the work being published must be marked in a separate paragraph, before the Conflicts of interest.

 Conflicts of interest